-21. The adoration of the wafer by the Priest, next succeeds; with his elevation of it to be worshipped by the people, which points out the Saviour lifted up on the cross.
+21. The adoration of the wafer by the Priest, next succeeds; with his eleva-tion of it to be worshipped by the people, which points out the Saviour lifted up on the cross.

 22. After the Priest has consecrated the chalice, he elevates it to be adored.
 23. The Priest then prays for all the souls in Purgatory-which holds forth the Lord's prayer on the cross for his enemies.
+24. The Priest then smites his breast, and implores the Mediation of the on the cross.